 During the year, the hardworking staff at Claremont Speaks sometimes ventures into the wilds of Claremont, armed only with a field recorder and a couple of microphones, in hopes of speaking to everyday people about everyday s...

-Claremont loves their dogs; they go everywhere with them, and during a trip through the village, not seeing one being walked would be odd.
+Claremont-ers love their dogs; they go everywhere with them, and during a trip through the village, not seeing one being walked would be odd.
 Among those, few are more famous and beloved than "Ezer the Bagel", the star of a …

 Claremont's business community is made up of many unique, specialized retail destinations and relatively few mega-corporate businesses; no "big-box" stores, no large malls, and few classic "fast food" establishments.
 Claremo...